dumpacson/Solidity-Voting-dApp/README.md

 You can also use another blockchain by initializing the blockchain's endpoint in hardhat-config.
 <br></br>

-Then, install the packages by running the following commands:
+Then, install the packages for the react-app by running the following commands:

 ```shell
 cd ..